AI4EarthLab/OpenArray/docs/en/opensuse-openmpi.md

-# Installing OpenArray on openSUSE with OPEN MPI
+# Installing OpenArray on openSUSE with openmpi
 1. openSUSE Leap 15.1 x86_64
 2. openmpi3